How Much Milk Does Your Newborn Baby Need?

 Breast, bottle or combination feeding?

 Choosing how to feed their baby is one of the things that new parents think about the most.
 It can sometimes be difficult or stressful to make a decision.
-For some, plans change because they've experienced problems - perhaps their little one has a tongue tie and they're struggling to latch, or they're experiencing pain while feeding.
+For some, plans change because they've experienced problems - perhaps their baby has a tongue tie and they're struggling to latch, or they're experiencing pain while feeding.

 How can I tell if my newborn baby is hungry?

-Looking out for newborn feeding cues is a sure-fire way to know if they're hungry and ready to feed.
-These feeding cues can include your baby...
+Looking out for your newborn’s feeding cues is a good way to know if they're hungry and ready to feed.

 • Moving one or both of their hands to their mouth.